jundalisay/spblist/content/en/research/descartes/meteors/discourse-02.md

 <!-- the small parts of matter that compose vapors and exhalations  -->

-These small particles that are thus raised into the air by the sun should mostly have the shape of water because they are the most easily separable from the bodies that they are in.
+These small particles that are thus raised into the air by the sun should mostly have the shape of water.
+This is because they are the most easily separable from the bodies that they are in.

 These alone I will call "vapors".
-These are different from the more irregular shaped ones I call "exhalations", as I know no more proper term.
+These are different from the more irregular shaped ones I call "exhalations" [ionized air], as I know no more proper term.

 Included in the exhalations are those with nearly the same shape as the water particles but are more subtle.
-These make up spirits or life waters that can easily catch fire.
+- These make up spirits or life waters that can easily catch fire.

 I will exclude the earth-aether particles that compose the body of air that are:
 - divided into several branches